ExpediaGroup/new-project/README.md

 This repository contains a template you can use to seed a repository for a new open source project.

-This template uses the Apache license, as is Expedia Group's default.
+This template uses the Apache license (Expedia Group's default).

 ## How to use this template